Deploy the ZDM Proxy and monitoring

 file in the Docker container.

-You’ll want to enter your Cassandra/DSE username, password, and other variables.
+You will need to provide values like your Cassandra/DSE username, password, and other connection credentials.

 -